a600233/VenineneakerAPITest/README.md

     PUT /selling/:_id/selling_amount
-      √ should return a message and the selling amount increased by 1 √ should return a 404 and a message for invalid selling id DELETE /selling/:_id
+      √ should return a message and the selling amount increased by 1 √ should return a 404 and a message for invalid selling id PUT /selling/:_id/
+      √ should return a message  (101ms)
+    DELETE /selling/:_id
       √ should return confirmation message of deleting and update DELETE /selling/:_id